 1. Social Media Marketing

-80% of internet users are on social media!
+80% of internet users are on social media channels!

 Make no mistake about it, social media marketing works and it’s here to stay.

-But despite these numbers and the amazing success businesses have had marketing on social media, many still haven’t embraced it.
+But despite these numbers and the amazing success businesses have had marketing on social media, many business owners and marketers still haven’t embraced it.

 Fortunately we’ve covered this topic in great detail in another post.
 Check it out if you’re worried about how to measure your success on social media.